jvandemo/copy-github-labels-cli/README.md

 #### I'm getting an error "Unknown label: failed (Validation Failed)"

-GitHub refuses to copy the label because it is already present in the destination repository.
+This happens when GitHub refuses to copy the label because it is already present in the destination repository.

 #### I'm getting an error "Unknown label: failed (Not Found)"

-The destination repository cannot be found.
+This happens when the destination repository cannot be found.

 ## License